kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 ## Make SciCloj visible among Clojurians
 Most Clojurians are software developers, working on REST, say.
 To the typical Clojurian, what SciCloj does is alien.
 As things stand in 2025, because we are aliens, we are not exactly invisible but also not seen in the best possible light within the Clojure community.
 My goal here is to make SciCloj visible in a new light.

-My purpose is to draw attention to the idea that in order to become more visible within the Clojure community, SciCloj needs to cater for Python scientists.
+I'd like to draw attention to the idea that in order to become more visible within the Clojure community, SciCloj needs to cater for Python scientists.
 The argument here is that if we can draw more users to Clojure, Clojurians will notice.
 If there are biologists who give biology talks using Clojure, the community will notice.

 There is also another view, and that I am opposed to: Let's evangelise Lisp, preach S-expressions to scientists.
 The reason I am opposed to this approach is that in employing such a lispy talk, SciCloj would not add any value.
 Lots of Lisp people, software developers, already talk about the superiority of S-expressions.
 They do a great job, SciCloj cannot add anything here but reference those great Lisp figures.
 And it is not a good strategy to talk about the greatness of Lisp when wanting to become visible among Lispers.
 They know that already.